Peanut vs. Cashew — Health Impact and Nutrition Comparison

 Cashews (Anacardium occidentale) are trees belonging to the Anacardium genus and the Anacardiaceae family.
 This tree produces the cashew seed, as well as the cashew apple.
 Cashews are often categorized as tree nuts.

 Peanuts and cashews are easy to discern from each other based on appearance.
 Peanuts are shaped as oblong pods with rounded ends, usually containing two seeds within.
-These seeds are oval or round and, depending on the variety, can be beige, red, or dark purple.
+These seeds are oval or round and, depending on the variety can be beige, red, or dark purple.

 On the other hand, cashew seeds are kidney or bean-shaped and hang from the bottom of the cashew apple.
+They have beige coloring with a bright orange shade.

 Taste and Use